Orthogonal non-Gaussianity in DBI Galileon: prospect for Planck polarisation and post-Planck experiments: Non-Gaussianity in DBI galileon model

+where the brackets denote antisymmetrisation on the field indices and $X_{I}^{J}=G_{IK} X^{KJ}$.
+Similarly, one can express $ \sqrt{-\g}R[\g]$ in terms of the fields and the geometrical quantities associated to the cosmological metric, leading to a multifield relativistic extension of the quartic galileon Lagrangian in curved spacetime.

 In this paper, for simplicity, we only consider the single-field model where we can ignore the dynamics of angular directions and the late time curvature perturbation is dominated by the radial fluctuations.
-There are two parameters in the single filed model.
-One is the background value of $\cal D$: \be \c^2 \equiv 1- f \dot \sigma^2\,, \ee where $\sd \equiv \sqrt{G_{IJ} \dot \phi^I \dot \phi^J}$ plays the role of an effective collective velocity of the fields.
+There are two parameters in the single field model.
+One is the background value of $\cal D$:

+where $\sd \equiv \sqrt{G_{IJ} \dot \phi^I \dot \phi^J}$ plays the role of an effective collective velocity of the fields.
 In the DBI inflation model, $c_D$ corresponds to the sound speed of the perturbations, $c_s$.
-The other parameter characterises the effect of the induced gravity \be \alpha \equiv \frac{ f H^2 M^2}{\c^2 \sqrt{h}}\,, \ee where $H$ is the Hubble parameter.
-If $\alpha=0$ we reproduce the DBI inflation model.
-The parameter $\alpha$ is restricted to be $0 \leq \alpha \leq 1/9$.
+The other parameter characterises the effect of the induced gravity